test-optional colleges

 What is a test-optional college?

-Before we provide lists of test-optional universities, let’s discuss what test-optional colleges are.
+Before we highlight some of the top test-optional universities, let’s discuss what test-optional colleges are.

-Other schools have more “test-flexible” admissions policies.
+Other admissions offices have “test-flexible” admissions policies.
 This means that students can submit other test scores (such as AP exam scores) in lieu of taking the SAT or ACT.
 You should always check to see whether AP tests or other exams are included on any list of college admissions requirements.

 As you consider test-optional colleges, you should also think about the relationship between SAT requirements or ACT requirements and merit scholarships.
 At some test-optional universities, students must still submit SAT or ACT scores to be eligible for merit aid or scholarships.

 So, even at test-optional colleges, there may be reasons why you choose to submit your test scores.
-As you apply to test-optional colleges, keep each school’s policies in mind.
-After all, these policies may look different at different test-optional universities, including within the Ivy League admissions process.
+As you apply to test-optional colleges, keep each school’s individual policies in mind.

 Want to put your admissions knowledge to the test?
 Take our quiz below to see just how familiar you are with the college admissions process.